kuljit95/tictactoe/CONTRIBUTING.md

 * Local Storage
 * Session Storage
 * IndexedDB <br>
-from the above issues, I used the local storage method to solve this issue.
+from the above methods, I used the local storage method to solve this issue.
 Local storage allows you to store data with no expiration date.
 It remains even after the browser is closed and reopened.
 You can use the localStorage object to set and retrieve values.
 # Code
 ## index.html
 Add high score label